codebureau/python-threading-exemplar/readme.md

 So the need here is to (in the most performant way)...

 1. Call the API (json) and get response (we only 'want' the 'next page' token)
-2. For each 'page' in the list - call the API to get corresponding (csv)
+2. For each 'page' in the whols chain - call the API to get corresponding (csv)
 3. Return the 'combined' csv, and make sure any errors/threads are neatly handled

 # Options

 ## Daemon Thread

-The first example will go eu natural, and utilise standard python threading features.
+The first example will go au naturel, and utilise standard python threading features.

 This utilises the excellent information here... https://superfastpython.com/thread-triggered-background-task/